cerebral/cerebral/README.md

   state.get('foo');
   state.get(['foo', 'bar']);

-  // The output argument is what you use to resolve arguments
+  // The output argument is what you use to resolve values for
-  // and choose paths.
-By default you can use "success" or "error"
+  // the next actions and choose paths.
+By default you can use
-  // path
+  // "success" or "error" path
   output({foo: 'bar'});
   output.success({foo: 'bar'});
   output.error({foo: 'bar'});